Paco8/plugin.video.skyott/README.md

 My intention was to develop an addon for Skyshowtime, but since I don't know how to generate the header signatures and Peacock uses the same API (and in this case the key for the header signatures is known), I ended up creating an addon for Peacock.
 I'm not even subscribed to Peacock, I created an account and fortunately they allow to play some videos without a subscription.

+## Select the streaming service
+Open the settings of the addon and select whether to use PeacockTV or SkyShowtime.

 ## How to get the cookie ##
 This tool can extract automatically the cookie from a web browser: https://github.com/Paco8/SkyExtractCookie